 MECX's In-Situ Chemical Oxidation (ISCO) processes are recognized as some of the most rapid and cost-effective family of innovative treatment technologies to remediate organic contaminants in groundwater and saturated soils.

 The basis of the Chemical Oxidation Process is the generation of free radicals and superoxides, which are extremely powerful oxidizers that progressively react with organic contaminants through a series of oxidation reactions.
 During the process, the organic constituents are converted to progressively less complex and shorter chemical chains, ultimately yielding carbon dioxide and water.
-Laboratory analysis of post-treatment groundwater samples has not indicated the generation of harmful degradation by-products from the Chemical Oxidation Process.

 Application of the Chemical Oxidation Process has demonstrated significant contaminant reductions for a variety of organic compounds in groundwater within a short time period following treatment.
 Based on bench, pilot, and full-scale applications, the Chemical Oxidation Process has been determined to be applicable for the treatment of petroleum-based fuels, chlorinated and non-chlorinated solvents, organic pesticides, and other organic contaminants in groundwater and saturated soil.